DNA testing: what it can tell you — and what it can’t.

 - Definitive medical diagnoses

-- Perfect answers for underrepresented regions
+- Perfect coverage for underrepresented regions

-- Unchanging results (updates happen)
+- Unchanging results (updates happen over time)

 For brand-by-brand breakdowns, see: Genectics.com – DNA test comparison .